nxt-engineering/terraform-provider-publicip/README.md

 For example and at least until version 3, the `azurerm` provider needed to connect to the Azure Storage account directly to manage blob containers.
-Likewise, a `postgresql` provider needs to directly connect to the database to do it's job.
+Likewise, a `postgresql` provider needs to directly connect to the database to do its job.

 ## Usage